 Mild discomfort is a standard part of the exercise process.
 While it would be nice if every workout felt like sunshine and rainbows, in order to see results, working our muscles and heart has to be appropriately challenging.
 Sometimes that might mean you feel a warm, even burning sensation during certain exercises, and that’s okay.
 I always “feel the burn” during lying hamstring curls, for example.

 What you should not feel during exercise is actual pain.
+“No pain, no gain” is a blatant lie.
 If you feel real pain while exercising, IMMEDIATELY stop what you’re doing.
 Always listen to your body and beware of sharp or sudden pains, swelling, or any really strange feelings happening in your joints or ligaments.
 If something feels like it’s been tweaked while you are exercising, that is your body trying to tell you something.
-The best thing you can do is stop that exercise for the day and any other exercises causing a similar unnatural sensation.
+The best thing you can do is stop that exercise for the day as well as any other exercises that cause a similar unnatural sensation, and monitor the pain going forward.
 Additionally, if you experience severe pain, make sure to speak with your doctor, physical therapist, or coach.

 Replace “Better Sore Than Sorry”